 Awareness Spreads, Euthanasia Drops

 In 1969, the opening of the first low-cost spay/neuter clinic in Los Angeles spurred discussions across the country on the benefits of spaying and neutering.
-Previously, advocates presented information on sterilization as a convenience to the pet owner instead of an animal welfare issue.
+Previously, advocates presented information on sterilization as a convenience to the pet parent instead of an animal welfare issue.

 Over the next several decades, shelters and rescue groups aggressively campaigned for more awareness.
 They changed the language on spay and neuter literature and, eventually, the public’s mindset.

 In 1972, the ASPCA required sterilization for all adopted animals.
 Shelter intake rates continued to drop, and feral cat trap-neuter-release programs emerged in the 1990s.
 The No Kill Movement — a movement that would’ve once been labeled absurd — gained momentum.

-Today, while there are still too many unwanted cats and dogs, the euthanasia rate has decreased to about 12.5 dogs and cats per 1,000 people—an almost 90 percent drop when compared to numbers recorded fifty years ago!
+Today, while there are still too many unwanted cats and dogs, the euthanasia rate has decreased to about 12.5 dogs and cats per 1,000 people — an almost 90 percent drop when compared to numbers recorded 50 years ago!